KronosThePlanetEater/Rutgers-Health-Hack-2024/README.md

 Once the script is done running, in the terminal, it will output some text "Categorized patient data has been written to C:\Users\dhrum\Health-hack\SUMMARY_H and P 1 Commentary.txt.txt" (may vary based on folder installation) This is where the summarized file is located. <br />
 It also outputs the amount of time it took the run the script, which can be used to optimize it further or better prformance.

+#Translate
+pip install sentencepiece (Run only once). <br />
+pip install sacremoses (run only once). <br />
+Similar proccess as to running the other two scripts, when prompted, input the path of the file you want to be translated.
+It will translate that file in export it to the project folder.

 # Optimization
 While the either of BridgeScript.py or BridgeScriptHighlighting.py are running, if on Windows run task-manager and under the performance tab you will see how much of the GPU memory is being used.
 ![image](https://github.com/user-attachments/assets/78edbbb3-efe4-4e2a-81f3-c4cfee952404) <br />